leesei/leesei.github.io/src/content/post/floating-point-number.md

 ---
 title: Floating Point Number
-description: Floating point numbers in computer is only an *approximation* of the actual value
+description: Floating point number in computer is only an *approximation* of the actual value
 created: 2023-03-18
 tags: